InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 The status of these two fields as indicated above show that the CMP has been loaded and the user has engaged.
 After validating the TC data payload is suitable for your case, you should pass it in the ad call using the URL-passing macro solution detailed in documentation for the TC String.

 ## What do I do with the TC String?<a name="handletcstring"></a>
-According to policies of the Transparency and Consent Framework, a vendor may choose not to transmit data to another vendor for any reason, but a vendor must not transmit data to another vendor without a justified basis for relying on that vendor’s legal basis for processing the personal data.
-If a vendor has or obtains personal data and has no legal basis for the access to and processing of that data, the vendor should quickly cease collection and storage of the data and refrain from passing the data on to other parties, even if those parties have a legal basis.
+According to policies of the Transparency and Consent Framework, a vendor may choose not to transmit data to another vendor for any reason, but a vendor must not transmit data to another vendor without a justified basis for relying on that vendor’s legal basis for processing the personal data.If a vendor has or obtains personal data and has no legal basis for the access to andprocessing of that data, the vendor should quickly cease collection and storage of the data andrefrain from passing the data on to other parties, even if those parties have a legal basis.

 ## Agency guidelines<a name="agencyguide"></a>
 In addition to the vendor guidelines, agencies may want to consider the following details: